-A tram service will take you to the to Penang Hill that commands the amazing views of the Island.
-This area can also be explored by a number of walking tracks leading up the botanical gardens.
+A tram service will take you to Penang Hill that commands amazing views of the Island.
+This area can also be explored by a number of walking tracks leading up to the botanical gardens.
 The Penang Hills area is locally known as Bukit Bendera which consist of a number of hills.
-The Flagstaff hill is the most developed area with a number of tourist attractions.
+Flagstaff Hill is the most developed area with a number of tourist attractions.
 Other hills include Haliburton Hill, Government Hill and Tiger Hill.
-The Flagstaff hill has an altitude of 833m above the sea level.
+Flagstaff hill has an altitude of 833m above sea level.

 The funicular railway system is one of its kind in Malaysia.
 The train operates from 635am to 11 pm and the ride takes approximately 5 minutes to reach the station on the top of the hill.
 The observation point on the top of the hill is a great location to observe the scenic views of Penang at sunrise and sunset.

 The hills are rich in greenery and home to some of the unique and exotic plants in the region.
 You can spot some unique species of animals including Leaf Monkey, Giant Black Squirrel and Racket-Tailed Drongo along the walking tracks in the rainforest.